Triple A Rules for Revised Tournaments

 Order Of Loss in battles (OOL):

 - Under certain circumstances an "OOL-stop" is mandatory.
 This is in the case of a bomber present in a land battle, or multi-national forces, or in naval battles involving an AC.
-In this case the attacker rolls the dice for his attacking units and then must ask his opponent for the OOL.
+In this case the attacker rolls the dice for his attacking units and then must ask the opponent for the OOL.
 Only after the OOL has been communicated shall the battle continues.
 This principle holds for every round of combat unless the defender states an OOL for the entire fight.
 The reason for this rule is that, in certain battles, the OOL may make a material change in the game.
 As this is a sensitive decision, please ensure that you communicate proactively about this.

 Example: Russia is attacked defended by 20inf 2ftr RUS; 10inf 2arm 2ftr UK; 6inf 3arm 3ftr USA.